Furthermore, I’m taking his advice. So, here’s my first pix:

 “That’s not like you.
 You have a solution for everything.”

-Though as a rule his words sent my lips skyward, this time I grimaced with each one.
-I could picture him, that irresistible smirk on his lips, steadying the emotion on his face, entertained with his front row seat to my silliness.
+Though as a general rule his words sent my lips upward, this time I grimaced with each one.
+I could picture him, that irresistible half smile, steadying the emotion on his face, entertained with his front row seat to my silliness.
 Without question he was massaging his chin and probably wondering why he bothered with such a senseless girl.
 But Miss Senseless continued to hang, kissing the stucco and grasping the windowsill for dear life.

-Then I grasped what was truly going on.
 “You are in big trouble!”
 I yelled so there would be no question he heard.
-And by his response, he definitely heard.
+By his response, he definitely heard.

 Really, neither of my two options was more inviting—either fall to the ground and crash like an idiot or receive his help.

 My comment thrust me into his eyes: watching a girl hanging two stories high, her head cocked back so the scrapes on her nose wouldn’t worsen, her legs flopping, lifeless.
 My laughter—though imperative at the moment to keep within certain bounds—came with more force than his.
 What was the use in trying to hold it in?
 I knew me well enough for that.
 So I let it flow.